-a Create the calendar-like agenda (see Section 8.3 [Weekly/Daily agenda], page 31).
+a Create the calendar-like agenda (see Section 8.3 [Weekly/Daily agenda], page 32).

-1 If the value of that variable is not a list, but a single file name, then the list of agenda files will be maintained in that external file.
+&lt;sup>1 If the value of that variable is not a list, but a single file name, then the list of agenda files will be maintained in that external file.

-When using the dispatcher pressing 1 before selecting a command will actually limit the command to the current file, and ignore org-agenda-files until the next dispatcher command.
+&lt;sup>2 When using the dispatcher pressing 1 before selecting a command will actually limit the command to the current file, and ignore org-agenda-files until the next dispatcher command.

-- t / T Create a list of all TODO items (see Section 8.4 [Global TODO list], page 33). - m / M Create a list of headlines matching a TAGS expression (see Section 8.5 [Matching headline tags], page 34).
+- t / T Create a list of all TODO items (see Section 8.4 [Global TODO list], page 34). - m / M Create a list of headlines matching a TAGS expression (see Section 8.5 [Matching headline tags], page 35).